ylsideas/cockroachdb-laravel/README.md

 method of the Query builder a `YlsIdeas\CockroachDb\Exceptions\FeatureNotSupportedException` exception will be thrown.

 ### Serverless Support
-Cockroach Serverless requires you to add an `options` parameter to the connection string.
+Cockroach Serverless requires you to provide a cluster with connection.
 Laravel doesn't provide this out of the box, so, it's being implemented as an extra `cluster` parameter in the database config.
 Just pass the cluster identification from CockroachDB Serverless.

-Sample config snippet:

 ```php
 'crdb' => [